+8. Stay up late for the Night Safari

 If you’re still going strong come nightfall, the Night Safari is THE park for nocturnal adventuring, from Thursdays to Sundays, 6.30pm till 12am.
 By this stage, you’ll definitely want (need!) to put your feet up, so jump on the free Guided Tram Ride.
 You’ll journey through the seven geographical regions that make up the park, and see the inhabitants of each.
 Opt for the special private buggy Safari Adventure Tour and get to meet and feed the elephants (currently unavailable).

 Even if you’re not joining a tour, definitely make time to see the Creatures of the Night Show where nocturnal critters like otters and hyenas spring into action.
-Entry is free, so make sure to find your seats early before they’re all snapped up!
+Entry is free, so make sure to book online in advance!

 9. Dine with a difference at ‘An Evening in the Wild’ or book a staycay!

 If you want something for the bucket list – this is it!
 Embark on a dining experience like no other in a secret lakeside location overlooking Upper Seletar Resevior where you’ll get up close with wildlife, and be treated to a four-course extravaganza.
 As you might have guessed, these sell out quicker than hot cakes – so keep your eyes peeled.
 Psst, you can also glamp at the zoo, too!
 Keep on the lookout for the next release of dates!

 10. NEW – Playtime at Toybox!